Land of Bad: Production

 The film, originally titled JTAC, was written by David Frigerio and William Eubank in 2012 and in 2013 at Satellite Coffee coffee shops in Albuquerque during production of their film The Signal.
 Shortly after writing the script, Eubank and Frigerio shadowed real-life JTACs for two weeks at Fort Irwin National Training Center; their immersion in the world of forward air control was extensive with the two radioing in "nine lines" (close air support briefings) to F-35 pilots overhead during exercises.

 The cast project, with Eubank also directing, was first announced at the 2022 Cannes Film Market, with Russell Crowe and Liam Hemsworth as the first cast members attached to the film.
 In September 2022, additional casting announcements added Milo Ventimiglia, Luke Hemsworth, Ricky Whittle, Daniel MacPherson, Chika Ikogwe, and Robert Rabiah.
 George Burgess was brought to the cast by Crowe.

+In interviews, Eubank explained that the primary inspirations for the film were the 2001 war film Black Hawk Down by director Ridley Scott, the 2010 combat documentary Restrepo by photojournalist Tim Hetherington and writer Sebastian Junger, and the war comedy television series M*A*S*H developed by Larry Gelbart.

 Principal photography began in September 2022, running through November 2022 in the Gold Coast, Queensland.

 Release

 During production, Signature Entertainment purchased the distribution rights for UK and Ireland, France and Scandinavia, with distribution in the United States handled by The Avenue.

 The film premiered on February 9, 2024 at Edwards Air Force Base, in an event hosted by the 412th Force Support Squadron which included an audience Q&A session with director William Eubank, writer David Frigerio, producer J.J.
 Caruth, and actors Ricky Whittle and Milo Ventimiglia.
 Beginning the following day, complimentary advanced screenings began at US military installations worldwide in the Army & Air Force Exchange Service Reel Time Theaters.

 The film was widely released in 1,130 theaters in the United States on February 16, 2024.
-It began streaming by Netflix on July 18, 2024.
+It was released on demand on March 19, 2024 by Paramount Pictures.
+It began streaming on Netflix on July 18, 2024.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 10 critics, indicating "mixed or average" reviews.

 Simon Abrams of RogerEbert.com gave the film two out of four stars and wrote, "Land of Bad may sell itself as a post-Black Hawk Down rescue mission thriller, but it's too often a baggy dramatized lecture about what's really wrong with the American military and modern warfare."

 In a positive review, Nick Schager of The Daily Beast wrote, "The film trades in aggro bluster and bombast that's so pure, undiluted, and unsubtle that it verges on—and sometimes tips over into—comedy.
 Nonetheless, beneath its puffed chest lurks earnest affection for the men and women who risk their lives for their country and, more importantly, for each other, and that goes some way toward helping it earn its climactic feel-good pathos."